prahladyeri/prahladyeri.github.io/_posts/2017-06-25-flask-recipe-restful-crud-using-sqlalchemy.md

 RESTful apps are a thing these days.
 When your application’s userbase gets quite large and the client could vary from a laptop to an android device to an iOS device, it pays to keep the backend code separate and use the server only for making RESTful calls using HTTP methods that pertain to basic OLTP transactions: SELECT, INSERT, UPDATE and DELETE.<!--more-->

 Popular third-party apps like [Firebase](https://en.wikipedia.org/wiki/Firebase#Realtime_Database) essentially provide you this same thing - A REST based front to a database that could be accessed online using simple HTTP methods.
-But in this tutorial, we will learn how to create such a backend ourselves using Python’s `flask`{.highlighter-rouge} framework and `sqlalchemy`{.highlighter-rouge}, a light-weight but powerful ORM library that can access ANY database using its flexible *sql expression language*.
+But in this tutorial, we will learn how to create such a backend ourselves using Python’s `flask` framework and `sqlalchemy`, a light-weight but powerful ORM library that can access ANY database using its flexible *sql expression language*.

 ![RESTful CRUD App](/uploads/old/restful-crud.png)

 Rather than using firebase, if you develop your own implementation of your back-end, not only will it help you learn and become a better programmer, but also give you a flexible solution that you can scale and change as per your needs.
 Its also much cheaper to host your own solution on Amazon EC2 (or Lambda) compared to other costlier alternatives.

 Contrary to popular thinking, its not very difficult to create a database agnostic backend such as the one represented in the above diagram.
-With a minimal and powerful web framework such as `flask`{.highlighter-rouge}, combined with the power of `sqlalchemy`{.highlighter-rouge}, you can get up and running within minutes.
+With a minimal and powerful web framework such as `flask`, combined with the power of `sqlalchemy`, you can get up and running within minutes.
 In fact, I’ve developed a prototype version called [Tiddly](https://github.com/prahladyeri/tiddly) that essentially does the same thing as above using just 172 lines of Python code.
 You can refer to that github repository for reference as we proceed through this tutorial, or directly start using it.
 But make sure you install the following dependencies before running it:

 	pip install flask
 	pip install sqlalchemy

 The first step towards creating the app is creating your database models.
-Once you’ve done the brainstorming and decided what tables and fields you are going to need, you can create a `models.py`{.highlighter-rouge} source file with something like this:
+Once you’ve done the brainstorming and decided what tables and fields you are going to need, you can create a `models.py` source file with something like this:

 	import sqlalchemy
 	from sqlalchemy import create_engine